 Danish requirements are mainly based on the Company Accounts Act and standards issued by the Danish Accounting Standards Committee.
 Accounting standards are mandatory for listed companies.

-Danish accounting may differ from that required by IAS because of the absence of specific Danish rules in the following areas:
+Danish accounting may differ from that required by IAS because of the absence of specific Danish rules on recognition and measurement in the following areas: